TREASURIES-U.S. Treasury yields ease as market mulls recession signal

 The inversion of the gap, or when short-end rates rise above those at the long end of the yield curve, often indicates a recession is on the horizon.

-To be sure, the Fed is well aware of what an inversion implies and likely will be more aggressive with the balance sheet than policy-makers have alluded, said John Luke Tyner, a fixed income analyst at Aptus Capital Advisors.
+To be sure, the Fed is well aware of what an inversion implies and likely will be more aggressive with the balance sheet than policymakers have indicated, said John Luke Tyner, a fixed income analyst at Aptus Capital Advisors.

 "Maybe that gets paired with more aggressive balance sheet reduction and less tightening, which could be a really good type of situation for the yield curve as well as the economy in general," he said.